pflanze/functional-perl/docs/intro.md

 together).
-Unlike `is` from `Test::More` which in principle is symmetric in the treatment of the gotten and expected values, its `TEST` procedure expects a code block as its first argument, plus the expected result as the second.
+Unlike `is` from `Test::More` which in principle is symmetric in the treatment of the gotten and expected values, its `TEST` procedure expects a code block as its first argument, plus the expected result as the second (although you can also use `GIVES` and a block if computation of the result is expensive, see `Chj::TEST` docs).
 The code block is not evaluated when the `TEST` form is evaluated, but stored away and only run when `Chj::TEST`'s `run_tests` procedure is run.
-Concerns about using up process memory to store tests that will usually not be run before the process exits seem largely unfounded (RAM usage grew by a few percents at most in the heaviest tested modules (todo: find tests again?)), but `Chj::TEST` can also be instructed to drop the tests right away by setting the TEST env variable to 0 or ''.
+Concerns about using up process memory to store tests that will usually not be run before the process exits seem largely unfounded (RAM usage grew by a few percents at most in the heaviest tested modules (todo: find tests again?)), but `Chj::TEST` can also be instructed to drop the tests at module load time by setting the TEST environment variable to 0 or ''.

-You can even use it without leaving the repl :)
+You can use it without leaving the repl:

     repl> fun inverse ($x) { lazy { 1 / $x } }
     repl> TEST { F inverse 2 } 0.5;